cloud4ged/terraform-feb-2025/README.md

 ```

 ## Info - Installing Docker Community Edition in Ubuntu

+Docker is already installed on the lab machine, hence this is just for your reference purpose.
 ```
 # Add Docker's official GPG key:
 sudo apt-get update